-If a physical disability or a mental health illness prevents you from being able to work full-time, you may qualify for Social Security disability (SSDI) benefits.
+If a physical disability, from a construction accident or motor vehicle accident, or a mental health illness prevents you from being able to work full-time, you may qualify for Social Security disability (SSDI) benefits.
 However, applying for these needed benefits can be a complicated and frustrating process.
 Unfortunately, the majority of people are denied the first time they apply for SSD benefits.

 The compassionate lawyers at Hensley Legal Group empathize with those who have been denied the Social Security benefits that they need to support themselves and their families.
 Our law firm has been helping residents of Indiana obtain Social Security disability benefits for over 20 years.
 We truly care about our clients and work tirelessly to ensure that each receives the justice and financial compensation they deserve.